A Level Resits: The Complete Guide to Retaking A Levels 2020

 Resitting at school

 If you want to retake the course in the exact same way, you can enrol to resit at your school.
 You should speak to your teacher and check you’re able to do this as some schools don’t have an option to resit.

-If you decide to go back to school, you’ll be taught in the classroom and sit the exam in the same way as your first attempt.
-The only difference will be you’ll have a whole new set of classmates to join you.
+If you decide to go back to school, you’ll be taught in the classroom and sit the exam, so long as schools are back to their normal function at that time after COVID-19 lockdown.